NiveditJain/Ooad_project/README.md

 # Ooad_project
 Designed for Linux/Mac Only.
 Not yet developed for windows users.
-To run the program just execute the start bash file.<\br>
+To run the program just execute the start bash file.
 ```./start```